paulschoen/use-post-message/README.md

 Type: `boolean | undefined` (default: `undefined`)

-If true, the hook will not re-render the component when the channel receives a new value but will call the `subscribe` callback.
+If true, the hook will not re-render the component when the shared state receives a new value but will call the `subscribe` callback.

 #### Return